BurnyCoder/ai-experiments/README.md

 Coding Agent Settings:
 - `CODING_AGENT_MODEL`: Model to use for coding (default: "claude-3-5-sonnet-latest")
 - `MAX_AGENT_STEPS`: Maximum number of steps for agents (default: 20)
+- `PLANNING_INTERVAL`: Interval at which the agent will run a planning step (default: 3)
 - `AI_PLAYGROUND_PATH`: Path for AI playground (default: "ai_playground/")
 - `TESTS_PATH`: Path for tests (default: "tests/tests_multiagent_coding/")
 - `INCLUDE_CODEBASE_IN_SYSTEM_PROMPT`: Whether to include codebase in system prompt (default: "true")